ngili/Predicting-H1N1-and-Seasonal-Flu-Vaccinations/README.md

 * The respondent's opinion on the risks involved with not being vaccinated - if a person thinks they are at high risk of getting sick they're more likely to take the vaccine
 * People older than 65

-These feature importances have also dominated all the tested models and are shown below.
+These feature importances have also dominated all the tested models and are shown below:

 ![Important features](Images/feature_importance.png)

 ## Recommendations